 To establish or improve your organization's reputation in a particular area, you can participate in LinkedIn Answers and Group Discussions.
 LinkedIn Answers is a place where you can showcase your expertise, explain a case study, offer or ask for resources, and give tips and advice.
 Don't forget to link to your organization's website to increase its exposure.

-Group discussions are a way to meet, interact with, and collaborate with people who are interested in the same topic.
+Use group discussions to meet, interact with, and collaborate with people who are interested in the same topic.